Jollyrgr83/uofu-hw-directory/README.md

 ## **Usage**

-* View all employees and their associated data or enter an applicable search term to narrow the results.
+* View all employees and their associated data
+* Enter a string of characters or numbers to narrow the results
+* Click on the headers to sort by that parameter

 ## **License**